 Strong.
 Positive Connections.
 Intensive Trauma Services:

-Intensive Trauma Services (ITS) help youth grieve and heal past losses, which enhance the ability of youth to once again form healthy, stable relationships.
+Intensive Trauma Services (ITS) help youth grieve and heal from past losses.
+This enhances the ability of youth to engage in and form healthy, stable relationships.
 ITS reduces the effects of ACEs (Adverse Childhood Experiences) and other losses by mitigating the impacts of trauma on youth served.

 Intensive Trauma Services Is:

 - Effective in promoting healing and reducing pain-based behaviors

 - A supplement to therapy